The Night the Bridge Fell Down: Production

 The casting of Eve Plumb and Barbara Rush was announced in July 1979.

 Reception

-The show fared poorly in the ratings against the last episode of MASH, which attracted the largest audience for any single show in television history.
+The show fared poorly in the ratings against the last episode of M*A*S*H, which attracted the largest audience for any single show in television history.
 It had 10 percent of the viewers in New York, 12 percent in Los Angeles and 5 percent in San Francisco.